-Supporting ChildFund are ChildFund Australia, BORNEfonden (Denmark), Un Enfant Par La Main (France), ChildFund Kinderhilfswerk (Germany), ChildFund Ireland, ChildFund Japan, ChildFund Korea, Barnfonden (Sweden), Taiwan Fund for Children and Families, ChildFund Educo and ChildFund New Zealand.
+Supporting ChildFund are ChildFund Australia, BORNEfonden (Denmark), Un Enfant Par La Main (France), ChildFund Kinderhilfswerk (Germany), ChildFund Ireland (until March 31, 2022), ChildFund Japan, ChildFund Korea, Barnfonden (Sweden), Taiwan Fund for Children and Families, ChildFund Educo (Spain) and ChildFund New Zealand.
 These autonomous organizations are incorporated in their respective countries for the purpose of initiating and overseeing programs that are distinct and unique to their mission.
 Because ChildFund does not control these organizations, their related assets, liabilities, net assets, revenues and expenses are not reflected in the accompanying consolidated financial statements.

-The sponsorships and special gifts for children received from these organizations are included in the consolidated statements of activities for the year ended June 30, 2021 and are summarized by country in the accompanying table.
-As of June 30, 2021, ChildFund has sponsorship receivables from these autonomous organizations totaling \$1,143,600.
+The sponsorships and special gifts for children received from these organizations are included in the consolidated statements of activities for the year ended June 30, 2022 and are summarized by country in the accompanying table.
+As of June 30, 2022, ChildFund has sponsorship receivables from these autonomous organizations totaling \$942,600.
 These receivables are the result of the timing of collection of funds as compared to deposit by the international offices.
-ChildFund recognized service fee revenue from these autonomous organizations in the consolidated statement of activities for the year ended June 30, 2021 of \$807,854 which is included in service fees and other in the consolidated statement of activities.
+ChildFund recognized service fee revenue from these autonomous organizations in the consolidated statement of activities for the year ended June 30, 2022 of \$774,230 which is included in service fees and other in the consolidated statement of activities.
 The service fee covers the administrative costs of processing payments and ensuring proper receipt of funding to the local partners and ChildFund National Offices that support the sponsored children of the autonomous organizations.